-Apply to NMSA!New Mexico's Only Public, Statewide High School for the Arts
+Apply to NMSA!New Mexico's Public High School for the Arts

-Currently, the New Mexico School for the Arts accepts approximately 60 students in 9th grade, and a limited number of positions may be available in the 10th and 11th grades, depending on enrollment levels.
-Seniors are only considered for admission if they are transferring from another arts high school.
+Currently, New Mexico School for the Arts accepts approximately 80 students in 9th grade, and a limited number of positions may be available in the 10th and 11th grades, depending on enrollment levels.
+Seniors are currently considered on a case-by-case basis.
+Inquire for more information.

-Many students begin the application process by attending a Shadow Day.
-This is not mandatory, but gives prospective students an opportunity to spend a day on campus, getting a feel for the community, school day, academic classes and chosen art department.
-Shadow Day participants must be in the 8th grade or above.
-Shadow Days can be scheduled at any time, but are recommended between October and February, in advance of the application deadline.
-NMSA also holds weekly, one-hour tours and two Open Houses during this period (one in the Fall, and another in the Winter) to provide prospective students and families with additional insight.
+Many students begin the application process by participating in a Backstage Pass.
+This is not mandatory, but gives prospective students an opportunity to spend some time in their arts discipline of choice.
+Backstage Pass participants must be in the 8th grade or above.
+Backstage Passes are scheduled between October and February, in advance of the application deadline.
+NMSA also holds monthly, one-hour tours and two Open Houses during this period (one in the Fall, and another in the Winter) to provide prospective students and families with additional insight.

 Who Should Apply?

 Students currently in the 8th, 9th or 10th grades who are passionate about their art and eager to meet the challenges of a professional arts mastery education are excellent candidates for NMSA.
 Professional training in the arts prior to entering NMSA is NOT required.
 Students are admitted based on their Passion, Promise and Aptitude in the Arts.
 Furthermore, NMSA does not factor a student’s academic background in the application process.
 Students attending NMSA should come prepared to participate in extended-day education requirements that may include rehearsals, performances, and/or other physically demanding commitments.

 Home-schooled students are welcome to apply.
 They will need to provide appropriate documentation of their completed grade level and comply with state or national testing necessary to assist with placement.